freeCodeCamp/guide/src/pages/algorithms/algorithm-performance/index.md

 **Space Complexity** of an algorithm refers to its memory footprint with respect to the input size.

 Specifically when using big-O notation we are describing the efficiency of the algorithm with respect to an input: _n_, usually as _n_ approaches infinity.
 When examining algorithms, we generally want a lower time and space complexity.
+Time complexity of o(1) is indicative of constant time.
 Through the comparison and analysis of algorithms we are able to create more efficient applications.

 ## Examples